 Salt and Pepper to taste

 Broil Peppers for 5 to 8 Minutes and Bake Stuffed Peppers at 425 degrees f for 10 minutes.
+Be sure to watch the short video tutorial and I’ll show you exactly how to make these Roasted Stuffed Peppers.

 These Garlic Mashed Potatoes are awesome, simple as that.
 And I can go on about it for several reasons.
 But first, know that most mashed potato recipes are very similar if not exactly the same.
 So, how are you going to reinvent something that cooks think they have already perfected?
 The answer is simple.
 Just think Potato.
 There are so many different kinds of potatoes, plus many ways to cook potatoes.
 So all you have to do is go back to the basics, keep it simple yet powerful.